Eris, Greek goddess of discord, throwing the golden apple at the wedding of Peleus and Thetis

 Hesiod's Two Erides

 The same poet who catalogued Eris as a purely destructive force in the Theogony corrected himself in the Works and Days.
 There are two kinds of strife: one that drives war, and one that drives competition.
-The argument predates formal Greek philosophy by at least a century.
+The argument predates formal Greek philosophy by at least a century, and it came from a man who learned the difference the hard way.

 Competition as a Greek Way of Life

-The sophistication of the argument is striking enough.
-The context makes it extraordinary.
-Hesiod was a Boeotian farmer, not an Athenian philosopher.
+Hesiod's argument is sophisticated enough on its own terms.
+Its context makes it extraordinary.
+He was a Boeotian farmer, not an Athenian philosopher.
 He composed the Works and Days roughly a century before the birth of democratic Athens and three centuries before Aristotle formalised the idea of competition as a social good.
 He got there first, working from observation rather than theory, watching his neighbours compete over who could bring in the better harvest.

 And the insight described something the Greeks actually practised at every level of their society.
 Athletic festivals at Olympia, Delphi, Nemea, and Isthmia pitted city-states against each other in formalised competition.
+Victors at these games received honour that rivalled military glory: statues, poems, free meals for life.
 The Great Dionysia at Athens turned theatrical performance into a contest, with playwrights competing for prizes judged by their fellow citizens.
-Even warfare had its competitive rituals, with Greek hoplites fighting in formation where individual cowardice was punished by the shame of your neighbours watching.
+Aeschylus, Sophocles, and Euripides did not write their tragedies for art's sake alone.
+They wrote to win.
+Even warfare had its competitive rituals, with Greek hoplites fighting in the tight formations of the phalanx, where individual cowardice was punished by the shame of your neighbours watching.

 The Thin Line Between Rivalry and Hatred

-The word the Greeks used for this competitive spirit was agon, which gives us "agony" but originally meant something closer to "contest" or "struggle."
+A single Greek word captures this competitive spirit: agon, which gives us "agony" but originally meant something closer to "contest" or "struggle."
 The agon was central to Greek identity.
 It structured their religion, their politics, their art, and their warfare.
 Hesiod's good Eris was not a metaphor.
 She was a description of the engine that drove Greek civilisation forward.

 The problem, as Hesiod understood, was that the two Erides are difficult to tell apart.
 Competition becomes jealousy.
 Rivalry becomes hatred.
 The potter who envies his neighbour's skill might try harder, or he might smash the neighbour's pots.
 The boundary between productive strife and destructive strife is real, but it is thin, and human beings cross it constantly.